 Backlinking is another popular method of building online credibility (as Google wants to identify reliable sites).
 The popular search engine uses the number of backlinks as a way of helping determine the site’s credibility.

 After all, multiple websites aren’t going to link to a website with false or misleading information.
 To start building backlinks, consider reaching out to online companies or blogs and asking them for product reviews, mutual backlinking, or start building out organically.

 Site relevance, functionality, and speed are also significant when it comes to Google search results too.
 After all, visitors want easily accessible information that loads quickly.
 Outside of the content on your website, making sure the website is performing at optimal levels should be the next step.

-Check to ensure that your theme is complete, with all needed files and functionality running smoothly.
+Check to ensure that your one page website template is complete, with all needed files and functionality running smoothly.
 Make sure that all plugins used on the site are up-to-date and necessary.
 Spend a few minutes removing and deleting unnecessary plugins, as they can cause speed issues with the website.

 To optimize your Google search rankings, maximize the functionality of your site through your hosting.
 Consider switching your website to WordPress hosting.
 A WordPress host is specifically tailored to the backend settings.
 This hosting brings custom solutions, support, and services to WordPress performance, which can increase your site’s speed and functionality long-term.

 Submit Your Website for Indexing